-The carrier, minus a functioning propulsion system, will head to Puget Sound, the long way, towed around Cape Horn to Puget Sound, Washington.
-Once it reaches the Puget Sound Naval Shipyard, the long and difficult task of removing the eight reactors from Enterprise begins.
-Once the reactors are removed, CVN-65 will be formally decommissioned.
-But unlike the USS Intrepid in New York City or the USS Midway in San Diego, the Enterprise is not destined to become a floating museum.
-Removing the reactors will essentially destroy the ship.
-Once the reactors are removed, the cost to put the ship back in any shape to where it still resembles a ship would be prohibitive.
+The carrier, minus a functioning propulsion system, headrf to Puget Sound, the long way, towed around Cape Horn to Puget Sound, Washington.
+Once it reached the Puget Sound Naval Shipyard, the long and difficult task of removing the eight reactors from Enterprise begins.
+Once the reactors were removed, CVN-65 would be formally decommissioned.
+But unlike the USS Intrepid in New York City or the USS Midway in San Diego, the Enterprise was not destined to become a floating museum.
+Removing the reactors essentially destroyed the ship.
+Once the reactors were removed, the cost to put the ship back in any shape to where it still resembles a ship would be prohibitive.
 So the ship will be cut up and the metal sold for scrap.

 At the launch of ENTERPRISE on September 24, 1960, the world's first nuclear-powered aircraft carrier was the mightiest warship to ever sail the seas.
 Enterprise is the longest carrier in the Navy at 1,123 feet.
 It is also the tallest (250 feet) and fastest (30+ nautical miles per hour) carrier in the fleet.
 She was built with a distinctive square island supporting phased-array radars and a complex EW system.
 Aviation facilities include four deck edge lifts, two forward and one each side abaft the island.
 There are four 295 foot C-13 Mod 1 catapults.
 Hangars cover 216,000 sq. ft with 25-ft deck head.
 The Enterprise carries 8,500 tons of aviation fuel (12 days flight operations).